Guilherme4536/EEP153-P4/README.md

 # EEP153-P4
 This project analyzes nutritional adequacy across Ethiopia, with a specific focus on addressing calcium deficiency, a critical public health issue linked to malnutrition, stunted growth, and complications during pregnancy.
 Our analysis examines both the national population and three key regions: Tigray, Oromia, and Amhara.
 We evaluate and model three policy interventions aimed at reducing calcium deficiency and assess their cost-effectiveness to inform data-driven decision-making.
+To execute the unit tests, please download the zip files.
+Then, run the tests using a command like `pytest test5.py -v` in your terminal.